 This is the risk of failure by a counterparty to meet its contractual obligations, particularly as a result of diminished creditworthiness.

-Teignbridge District Council regularly monitors the standing of counterparties it does or may deal with and maintains an authorised lending list including the maximum periods for which funds may be committed, which is updated quarterly.
+Teignbridge District Council regularly monitors the standing of counterparties it does or may deal with and maintains an authorised lending list, which is updated quarterly.